aont/rmtrash-windows/README.md

 # rmtrash-windows

-`rmtrash-windows` is a command-line tool that lets you manage the Windows Recycle Bin directly from a terminal.
-It provides a fast, scriptable alternative to interacting with the graphical interface.
+`rmtrash-windows` is a command-line tool **and** importable Python module that lets you manage the Windows Recycle Bin without leaving the terminal.
+It uses the Windows shell APIs underneath, so files are sent to the Recycle Bin instead of being permanently removed.

+> **Note:** The functionality is only available on Windows.
+Importing or running
-> **Note:** This tool is designed for Windows only.
-Running it on other operating systems will result in an error.
+> the CLI on other platforms raises an error.

 ## Features

-- Move specified files and folders to the Recycle Bin instead of deleting them permanently.
+- Move files or directories to the Recycle Bin from the terminal or your own Python scripts.
-- Inspect the total size and item count currently stored in the Recycle Bin.
+- Inspect the total size and number of items currently stored in the Recycle Bin.
-- Empty the Recycle Bin, with optional confirmation and sound settings.
+- Empty the Recycle Bin with optional confirmation prompts and sound control.

+All operations forward the literal paths you provide; environment variables and ``~`` are not expanded automatically.

 ## Installation